Syx1030/MUD3/README.md

 ## MUD3 Dataset Download

+To obtain the MUD3 dataset, you may need to submit an application.
+Please provide your identity information, affiliation, and purpose of usage when applying for access.
 **➡️ [Click here to download the MUD3 dataset](https://drive.google.com/drive/folders/19q0Oi-rOJPvowZHhIINuIVUq-p_CABdz?usp=drive_link)**

-To obtain the MUD3 dataset, you may need to submit an application.
-Please send your identity information and intended use to yxsun@ir.hit.edu.cn.
 ```
 MUD3 Dataset/
 ├── dep_feat.pkl